-This outline is flexible enough to allow the assessment team to report on all the attack vectors regardless of whether the team accomplishes the goal of the attack vector.
+The outline in figure 7 is flexible enough to allow the assessment team to report on all the attack vectors regardless of whether the team accomplishes the goal of the attack vector.
 For example, the team may work on several attack vectors ('targets' in the report vernacular), each of which could uncover zero to many vulnerabilities.
 Any given vulnerability may be exploitable by zero to many exploits that could each yield different results.